Tools Guide

 -

-method if your tool needs any setup or configuration (like API keys, database connections, service instances).
-Accept these via aconfig: Optional[Dict[str, Any]] = None
+Implement __init__:- Add an __init__method if your tool needs any setup or configuration (like API keys, database connections, service instances).
+Accept these via aconfig: Optional[Dict[str, Any]] = Noneargument or direct keyword arguments.

 import os from typing import Dict, Any # Add these imports class MyWebTool(BaseTool): # ... schemas, name, description ... api_key: str def __init__(self, config: Optional[Dict[str, Any]] = None, api_key: Optional[str] = None): key_to_use = api_key or (config.get("api_key") if config else None) or os.getenv("MY_API_KEY") if not key_to_use: raise ValueError("MyWebTool requires an API key.") self.api_key = key_to_use # Initialize any clients or resources here print("MyWebTool initialized.")